 Visit the Big Apple: Southwest Airlines flies from a number of destinations to New York (LGA) and more often than not, you can score an excellent deal.
 For example, booking a one-way flight from Chicago (MDW) to New York (LGA) 3 months in advance only costs 5,805 Rapid Rewards points.

 Go to the Grand Cayman Islands: Ever wanted to visit the beautiful Grand Cayman Islands?
 You can book a round-trip adventure to this Caribbean island from Fort Lauderdale (FLL) for around 5,040 Rapid Rewards points, plus about $90 in taxes and fees.
 For additional points, you can also start your journey from one of the many other U.S. cities served by Southwest Airlines.

-Companion Pass: Earn 110,000 points (125,000 in 2020) in a calendar year, and you’ll get the Companion Pass for the remainder of the year in which you earn it plus the following year.
+Companion Pass: Earn 125,000 points in a calendar year, and you’ll get the Companion Pass for the remainder of the year in which you earn it plus the following year.
 Only certain points qualify, including points earned for:

 - Flights (base but not bonus points)

 - Rapid Rewards credit card purchases and welcome bonuses

 - Shopping portal purchases